 - Footings and Drilled Shafts Elevated guideway construction would likely begin with preparation work to construct foundations that may consist of shallow spread footings or drilled shafts.
-Excavators and cranes would likely be used during this work. - Concrete Guideway Columns and Piers Following the foundations, concrete guideway columns and piers that support the guideway could be constructed.
-Equipment anticipated to be used during this work could include cranes and concrete pumps. - Elevated Guideway and Falsework The elevated guideway superstructure could be constructed of either cast-in-place or pre-cast reinforced concrete.
+Excavators, cranes, haul trucks, concrete mixers, and concrete pump trucks would likely be used during this work. - Concrete Guideway Columns and Piers Following the foundations, concrete guideway columns and piers that support the guideway could be constructed.
+Equipment anticipated to be used during this work could include cranes, haul trucks, concrete mixers, and concrete pump trucks. - Elevated Guideway and Falsework The elevated guideway superstructure could be constructed of either cast-in-place or pre-cast reinforced concrete.
 Falsework would be required where cast-in-place construction is used to support the superstructure while the concrete is poured and cures.
-Loud equipment anticipated to be used could include cranes and pneumatic tools. - Elevated Station Construction Construction of the elevated stations would be similar to construction of the guideway but include construction of station platforms and include the use of cranes and pneumatic tools.
+Loud equipment anticipated to be used could include cranes, air compressors, pneumatic tools, haul trucks, concrete mixers, and concrete pump trucks. - Elevated Station Construction Construction of the elevated stations would be similar to construction of the guideway but include construction of station platforms and include the use of the same general equipment used for the guideway construction, along with trucks for delivery of materials for station construction and finishing.